Freelance flexibility with full-time stability

 Automation: Threats and opportunities

-Automation might be expected to have different varying impact depending on the sector or size of business in which it is deployed; to some extent, we see this in the data.
-Within technology, media, and telecommunications (60 percent); manufacturing (55 percent); financial services (54 percent); and energy and resources (50 percent), at least half of survey respondents say their employers have done a “great deal or a fair amount” to reduce human involvement in certain tasks by using automation/robotics/artificial intelligence.
+Automation might be expected to have a different varying impact depending on the sector or size of business in which it is deployed; to some extent, we see this in the data.
+Within technology, media, and telecommunications (60 percent), manufacturing (55 percent), financial services (54 percent), and energy and resources (50 percent), at least half of survey respondents say their employers have done a “great deal or a fair amount” to reduce human involvement in certain tasks by using automation/robotics/artificial intelligence.
 The average across all sectors is 48 percent and, perhaps naturally, is greater among large organizations (1,000+ employees) than small ones (fewer than 100 employees), 51 percent to 42 percent.

-Any negative impact on job availability is thought to be greater among those working in life sciences, not-for-profit organizations, and/or the broad area of distribution, retail and, travel.
-The threat to jobs is thought to be less acute among those in technology, media, and telecommunications; manufacturing; financial services; energy and resources; and education.
-These latter sectors have already adopted automation to a large degree and are more comfortable with it, perhaps because the early adoption of technology and new process has taken place throughout their existence.
+Any negative impact on job availability is thought to be greater among those working in life sciences, not-for-profit organizations, and/or the broad area of distribution, retail, and travel.
+The threat to jobs is thought to be less acute among those in technology, media, and telecommunications, manufacturing, financial services, energy and resources, and education.
+These latter sectors have already adopted automation to a large degree and are more comfortable with it, perhaps because the early adoption of technology and new processes has taken place throughout their existence.
 As regards the size of business, it is only those working in medium-to-large organizations (250-999 employees) that expect automation to have little impact on job availability.
 It is, perhaps, to be expected that while there is not a strong correlation, opportunities for personal development as a result of automation are predicted to be higher in those sectors where any negative impact on job numbers is expected to be lowest.